Wednesday, December 21, 2011

 J. Hugh O'Donnell's depiction of "The City of Indianapolis," a B-29 that completed a bombing run hours before the cessation of hostilities between the United States and Japan, August 14, 1945.
 From Report from the Pacific (1946) by Leo M. Litz, war correspondent for the Indianapolis News.

-Here's a Navy airplane, a PBY Catalina, nicknamed "Dumbo," picking up Ensign Calvin B. Yoder, then 22, of Kokomo, Indiana, after his F6F5 Hellcat had been shot down in the Pacific in July 1945.
+Here's a Navy airplane, a PBY Catalina, nicknamed "Dumbo," picking up Ensign Calvin B. Yoder, then aged twenty-two, of Kokomo, Indiana, after his F6F5 Hellcat had been shot down in the Pacific in July 1945.
 Again, from Report from the Pacific.
 (Sorry for the blurred images--I have scanned them directly from the book.)

 Another ship named "Indianapolis."
 This one--the U.S.S.
 Indianapolis--met an unhappier fate, having been torpedoed by a Japanese submarine on July 30, 1945.
 Of 1,196 men on board, only 316 survived, making the sinking of the ship the single greatest loss of life in the history of the United States Navy.
 There is a memorial to the Indianapolis in its namesake city today.
 Coincidentally, one of the survivors was an Indianapolis man, James E. O'Donnell.
 I can't say whether he is related to the artist.
 You can read more about the memorial at its official website, here.
 I'll wager that the person responsible for the website is not from Indianapolis: only foreigners call the city "Indy."

-Text and captions copyright 2011 Terence E. Hanley
+Text and captions copyright 2011, 2024 Terence E. Hanley

 Monday, November 28, 2011